 Bring your medical records and prescriptions

 If you may need a refill during your time down South, make sure to bring your current prescriptions and your doctor’s information.
 Also have a copy of your basic medical records with you in case you need emergency care while in Florida.

 Check with your auto insurer to make sure your car is insured while you are in Florida.
 If you stay in Florida more than 90 days, you’ll probably have to comply with Florida’s registration and insurance laws, which may differ from those in your home state.

 Turn the water on

 If you had the water turned off while you were away, you’ll need to restart service.
 If you left the water on, a sensor and app combination that alerts you if there is a water leak could prevent water damage.
-(If you arrive at your Florida home and notice water damage, as an Olympus policyholder you can call Rytech first and get someone on their way as soon as possible.)
+(If you arrive at your Florida home and notice water damage, as an Olympus policyholder you can call us immediately.

 Tax season could come sooner than you think